csinva/csinva.github.io/_notes/ml/deep_learning.md

     - you can basically always pad with zeros as long as you keep 1 in middle
     - can use these to detect edges with small convolutions
     - can do Guassian filters
-- convolutions typically sum over all color channels
+- 1st-layer convolution typically sum over all color channels
 - 1x1 conv - still convolves over channels
 - pooling - usually max - doesn't pool over depth
   - people trying to move away from this - larger strides in conversation layers